Elon Musk just put a new person in charge of production at Tesla’s Fremont factory – TechCrunch

 On the same day that Elon Musk defied local regulations and reopened Tesla’s factory in Fremont, California, the CEO put a new person in charge of production.

-Musk named Richard Miller, who was director of paint operations at Tesla, to head of production at the factory, according to an internal email sent to employees Monday and viewed by TechCrunch.
+Musk named Richard Miller, who was director of paint operations at Tesla, to head production at the factory, according to an internal email sent to employees Monday and viewed by TechCrunch.
 It appears that Miller replaces Jatinder Dhillon, who was the company’s manufacturing director.
 CNBC reported in March that Dhillon had left the company, although his LinkedIn profile still shows he is at the company and in the same role.

+The email reads, “Due to excellent performance as head of paint operations in Fremont, Richard Miller is hereby promoted to overall head of Fremont Production.
+Congratulations!”

 An email has been sent to Musk and Tesla for comment.